Tracing Sedimentary Origins in Multivariate Geochronology via Constrained Tensor Factorization

 Abstract

-A novel statistical method is devised for deconvolving multivariate geogchronology and geochemistry datasets into their constituent sources in order to identify provenance.
-The approach is based on a third-order constrained Tucker-1 tensor decomposition that estimates the probability distributions over multiple features of sediment samples.
-By coupling a kernel density estimation technique with a matrix-tensor factorization, the model quantitatively determines the distributions and mixing proportions of sediment sources.
-The methodology introduces a numerical test for rank estimation to define the number of latent sources.
-Additionally, a maximum-likelihood approach correlates the individual detrital grains to latent sources based on an arbitrary number of features.
+We devise a novel statistical method for deconvolving multivariate geochronology and geochemistry datasets to characterize sediment sources.
+The approach employs a third-order constrained Tucker-1 tensor decomposition to estimate the probability distributions of multiple features in sediment samples.
+By integrating kernel density estimation with matrix-tensor factorization, the model quantitatively determines the distributions and mixing proportions of sediment sources.
+The methodology introduces a numerical test for rank estimation to define the number of latent sources, and uses a maximum-likelihood approach to correlate individual detrital grains to these latent sources based on an arbitrary number of features.
 The method's efficacy is validated through a numerical experiment with detrital zircon data that captures natural variability associated with temporal changes in crustal thickness in the Andes.
-The findings hold potential implications for resolving sediment sources, determine sediment mixing, enhancing the understanding of sediment transport processes, characterizing the lithology, tectonic motion, or metallogenic potential of sediment sources.
-The resulting method is portable to other data dimixing problems and is implemented in a publicly available software package.
+The findings hold potential implications for resolving sediment sources, determining sediment mixing, enhancing the understanding of sediment transport processes, characterizing the lithology, tectonic motion, or metallogenic potential of sediment sources.
+This method is adaptable to other data de-mixing problems and is available in a publicly released software package.